tomasvalek/CzechSorting/README.md

 Czech Sorting in C language by standard CSN976030
 =======

 Program reads lines from input file and save sorted output file.
-Sorting is by standard CSN976030.
+Two-ways sorting is by standard CSN976030.
 Blank lines are skips.

 Installation: